 What Notices are Required?

-Plans covering smaller groups which are subject to state continuation programs are likewise required to provide notification to their eligible members.
+Plans covering smaller groups that are subject to state continuation programs are likewise required to provide notification to their eligible members.
 (See DOL Model Alternative Notice.)

 In addition, a notice of the extended COBRA election period must be provided to any AEI who had a qualifying event before April 1, 2021.
 (See DOL Extended Election Period Model Notice.)
 This notice must be provided no later than May 31, 2021.